Arjun4522/ARP_spoof/README.md

 # ARP Spoofing Tool

 This is an ARP spoofing tool implemented in Python using the Scapy library.
-This script is capable of poisoning the arp cache of the target machine, which can lead to Man-in-the-Middle(MiTM) attacks.
+This script is capable of poisoning the ARP cache of the target machine, which can lead to Man-in-the-Middle(MiTM) attacks.

 ## Prerequisites